Second Crusade: Reconquista in Iberia

-In the spring of 1147, the Pope authorized the expansion of the crusade into the Iberian Peninsula, in the context of the Reconquista.
+In the spring of 1147, the pope authorized the expansion of the crusade into the Iberian Peninsula, in the context of the Reconquista.
 He also authorized Alfonso VII of León and Castile to equate his campaigns against the Moors with the rest of the Second Crusade.
-In May 1147, the first contingents of crusaders left from Dartmouth in England for the Holy Land.
-Bad weather forced the ships to stop on the Portuguese coast, at the northern city of Porto on 16 June 1147.
+In May 1147, the first contingents of Crusaders left from Dartmouth in England for the Holy Land.
+Bad weather forced the ships to stop on the northern Portuguese coast at Porto on 16 June 1147.
 There they were convinced to meet with King Afonso I of Portugal.

-The crusaders agreed to help the king attack Lisbon, with a solemn agreement that offered to them the pillage of the city's goods and the ransom money for expected prisoners.
-However, some of the crusader forces were hesitant to help, remembering a previous failed attempt on the city by a combined force of Portuguese and northern crusaders during the earlier siege of Lisbon in 1142.
-The 1147 siege of Lisbon lasted from 1 July to 25 October, when the Moorish rulers agreed to surrender primarily due to hunger within the city.
-Most of the crusaders settled in the newly captured city, but some of them set sail and continued to the Holy Land.
-Some of them, who had departed earlier, helped capture Santarém earlier in the same year.
-Later they also helped to conquer Sintra, Almada, Palmela and Setúbal, and they were allowed to stay in the conquered lands, where they settled down and had offspring.
+The Crusaders agreed to help Afonso attack Lisbon, with a solemn agreement that offered to them the pillage of the city's goods and the ransom money for expected prisoners.
+However, some of the Crusader forces were hesitant to help, remembering a previous failed attempt on the city by a combined force of Portuguese and northern Crusaders during the earlier siege of Lisbon in 1142.
+The 1147 siege lasted from 1 July to 25 October, when the Moorish rulers agreed to surrender primarily due to hunger within the city.
+Most of the Crusaders settled in the city, but some of them set sail and continued to the Holy Land.
+Those who stayed helped to conquer Sintra, Almada, Palmela and Setúbal, and they were allowed to settle in the conquered lands.

-Almost at the same time on the peninsula, King Alfonso VII of León, Count Ramon Berenguer IV of Barcelona, and others led a mixed army of Catalan, Leonese, Castilian and French crusaders against the rich port city of Almería.
+Almost at the same time on the peninsula, King Alfonso VII of León, Count Ramon Berenguer IV of Barcelona, and others led a mixed army of Catalan, Leonese, Castilian and French Crusaders against the rich port city of Almería.
 With support from a Genoese–Pisan navy, the city was occupied in October 1147.

 Ramon Berenguer then invaded the lands of the Almoravid taifa kingdom of Valencia and Murcia.
-The fraction of the crusading forces which had aided the Portuguese in the capture of Lisbon were encouraged to participate in the proposed siege of Tortosa by the Count of Barcelona and the English Papal envoy Nicholas Breakspear.
-In December 1148, he captured Tortosa after a five-month siege—again with the help of French, Rhenish, Flemish, Anglo-Norman and Genoese crusaders.
-A large number of crusader forces were rewarded with lands inside and in the vicinity of the newly captured city.
+The fraction of the crusading forces which had aided the Portuguese in the capture of Lisbon were encouraged to participate in the proposed siege of Tortosa by Ramon and the English papal envoy Nicholas Breakspear.
+In December 1148, he captured Tortosa after a five-month siege—again with the help of the Crusaders.
+A large number of Crusader forces were rewarded with lands inside and in the vicinity of Tortosa.
 The next year, Fraga, Lleida and Mequinenza in the confluence of the Segre and Ebro rivers fell to his army.